Willy-Kimura/TrialMaker.Demo/README.md

 ## Activating premium licenses

-> License Generator requires activation.
-Please ensure you provide your valid *purchase email* and *license key* after purchase.
+> If you never activated your license after installing TrialMaker, License Generator will still request for activation.

 TrialMaker includes an offline and powerful license generation utility that lets you generate premium licenses for converting free-trial users to premium clients.
 You can provide single device activations or multi-device activations, meaning that a client can either receive a single license for one device or a single license for multiple devices: